- Free and open source software

 30 Selection by form

 It’s sometimes the small things that count.
 When you want to select features by value, QGIS 3 has added a way to zoom or flash features that you select.
-In addition, you can select, remove and add features by selecting between a set of values.
+Also, you can select, remove, and add features by selecting between a set of values.

-Alternatively, you can select by expression which requires some basic syntax for expressions.
-For example, you can select anything from geometry, fields, colors and even fuzzy matching.
+Alternatively, you can select by an expression that requires some basic syntax for expressions.
+For example, you can select anything from geometry, fields, colors, and even fuzzy matching.

 31 Data defined parameters